 How to Get There

 Aix is 20 miles north of Marseille and the Marseille Provence Airport.
-A 30-minute shuttle bus ride will set you back around 9€ each way.
-About a dozen trains make the trip from Paris to Aix daily with the high-speed option taking less than three hours.
+A 30-minute shuttle bus ride will set you back a little less than 9€ each way.
+About a dozen trains also make the trip from Paris to Aix daily with the high-speed option taking less than three hours.
 Book in advance as the route tends to book up quickly and gets increasingly expensive, especially in the summer.

 What to Do

 Aix’s natural hot spring baths date back centuries.
-Themes Sextius is a modern spa built above an ancient Roman bath downtown at the Hôtel Aquabella.
+Thermes Sextius is a modern spa built above an ancient Roman bath downtown at the Hôtel Aquabella.
 The “They Love Each Other” package, which includes a massage, a scrub, and all-day spa access, can fill a whole day when you and bae are just looking to relax.

 Where to Stay

 Housed in an 18-century country estate, Le Pigonnet has been a hotel for 90 years.
 You’ll love the location—walking distance from central Aix—and the gorgeous grounds.
 It’s like a French fairytale has come to life here, being built on four acres of floral gardens, blooming arches, chestnut trees, pergolas, and fountains.
 The romantic property boasts 49 rooms and suites of various styles and sizes.
 Priced from around $168 a night, guests rave about the service and the mix of modern luxury and old-fashioned charm.
 Warning: you may not want to leave the property.

 Named for Aix’s most famous son, the boutique Hôtel Cézanne is a less pricey option, with rooms starting at about $130 a night.
 Smack in the middle of central Aix, the Cézanne’s location is the hotel’s main draw.
 Some of the hotel’s 55 rooms are a little on the small side (it’s Europe after all) but the price and top-notch service make up for what the rooms lack in size.

 Where to Eat